rm3l/pureconfig/README.md

 ```

 # What's next
-This spec is work in progress and I'm more than happy to take pull requests and discuss issues!
+This spec is work in progress and we are more than happy to take pull requests and discuss issues!

 * A formal specification, although the informal description above should be
 enough to write a parser.
 * Yes, actual parsers must be written.
 Pull requests accepted for any language!
-A non-validating one should doable as a weekend project for your favorite language.
 * Consider supporting inline type definitions, such as *username: string = admin*

 # Implementations